m90/go-thunk/README.md

 > wrap a thunk with defer / recover

-Package `thunk` decorates the passed thunk with a [defer / recover block](https://blog.golang.org/defer-panic-and-recover)
+Package `thunk` decorates the a passed thunk or an `http.Handler` with a [defer / recover block](https://blog.golang.org/defer-panic-and-recover)

 ### Installation using go get